-There is a non-refundable \$100.00 Registration Fee, As of January 1, 2017, the Ohio State Board of Career Colleges and Schools require all incoming students to pay a non-refundable \$25 application fee to complete an Ohio Student Disclosure Form.
+There is a \$100.00 Registration fee and a \$25 Application fee.
 A \$25 per quarter credit hour Technology fee is applied.
-There is a \$15.00 Transcript Fee.
+There is a \$15 Transcript fee.
 Currently, no electronic payments are accepted for this fee.
 Tuition and fees are listed in the Enrollment Agreement.
 Transfer students will only be charged for credits attempted at GTC.